Gas Council Engineering Research Station: Design

-It was designed by Ryder & Yates in 1965, who also designed the Television Centre, Newcastle upon Tyne.
+The building was designed by Ryder & Yates in 1965, who also designed the Television Centre, Newcastle upon Tyne.
 Ryder and Yates had formed in 1953 in Newcastle.
-It was built under the former Northumberland County Council.
-The Northern Gas Board had its main headquarters in Killingworth.

 It was first announced in November 1965.
 It was built in anticipation of North Sea gas.
 Killingworth was a north-east new town, known as Killingworth Township.
 It was planned to open in the summer of 1968.
 It was built on the site of Killingworth Colliery.
 The modernist architecture is developed from Le Corbusier and Berthold Lubetkin.